etcd-io/website/content/en/docs/v3.6/dev-internal/logging.md

 * WarnLevel logs are more important than Info, but don't need individual human review.
   * Examples:
-    * Failure to send raft message to a remote peer
+    * Failure to send Raft message to a remote peer
     * Failure to receive heartbeat message within the configured election timeout

 * ErrorLevel logs are high-priority.
 If an application is running smoothly, it shouldn't generate any error-level logs.